xiaoiver/infinite-canvas-tutorial/packages/site/docs/guide/lesson-013.md

 ### Other triangulation techniques {#other-tesselation-techniques}

+Pixi.js uses [earcut] for triangulation of polygons.
+Other triangulation libraries include [cdt2d] and [libtess.js], the latter of which is less powerful but more accurate, especially for paths with a lot of `holes` and self-intersections.
+As [earcut] mentions in their documentation, see: [Ability to substitute earcut for libtess.js for a given Graphics object]：

+> If you want to get correct triangulation even on very bad data with lots of self-intersections and earcut is not precise enough, take a look at libtess.js.

 The effect of earcut and [libtess.js] is compared in [Polygon Tesselation].
 Unlike earcut, which returns an array of indices, libtess.js returns an array of vertices, as shown in the example in the repository.
 This means that we need to generate the index array manually, but of course this is very simple: since we don't need to think about reusing vertices, we can just use an incremental array starting from `0`.

 ```ts